kobaltcore/renkit/README.md

 2. `renotize` notarizes built distributions of Ren'Py games for macOS, from any source OS `renkit` supports.
 3. `renconstruct` automates the build process for Ren'Py games from start to finish.

 renkit is written in Rust and compiled into standalone executables, batteries included, so it's easy to use anywhere.
-Currently it supports the following platforms:
+Currently it supports the following platforms (mirroring what Ren'Py itself supports):

 | OS      | amd64 | aarch64 |
 | ------- | ----- | ------- |